 Her therapists encourage her to say "my hand" instead of "the donor hand."
 It's a psychological adjustment that runs parallel to the physical challenges she deals with. ……..

 This news article coincides with my reading of the journal article on issues related to face transplantation (full reference below).
 Both hand and face transplantation have similar issues to other solid organ transplantation.
 One of the big issues with hand transplantation is whether the risks are worth it as a hand transplant is not a live-saving procedure as a heart or liver transplant is.

-Conclusions: Although the risk of donor-derived cytomegalovirus is acceptable in life-saving solid organ transplantation, for face transplantation patients, the scenario is different.
+Two of the world's first four face transplant recipients acquired cytomegalovirus viral infection by means of their donated facial organs.
+Also, the French experience, and our own, has been challenged by cytomegalovirus reactivation and graft rejection, therefore necessitating a critical evaluation.
+The authors have also learned, from their own experience, that facial composite tissue allografts containing mucosa and paranasal sinuses present a distinct challenge with regard to their accompanying flora.Conclusions: Although the risk of donor-derived cytomegalovirus is acceptable in life-saving solid organ transplantation, for face transplantation patients, the scenario is different.
 When the authors' team performed the first nearly total face/maxilla transplantation (December of 2008), there was little known regarding the consequences of cytomegalovirus-related donor transmission in face transplantation.
 Therefore, the authors now recommend that all candidates be fully informed as to the risks of cytomegalovirus/infectious transmission and that aggressive viral, bacterial, and fungal prophylaxis be instituted.